UTS-RI/imu_pose_calib/README.md

 ## Test dataset

-We provide a sample dataset available in the `data` folder It has been collected with the internal IMU of an Intel Realsense D435i camera, a microstrain IMU, and a Vicon system (for the sake of space the camera images and point clouds are not provided).
+We provide a sample dataset available in the `data` folder.
+It has been collected with the internal IMU of an Intel Realsense D435i camera, a microstrain IMU, and a Vicon system (for the sake of space the camera images and point clouds are not provided).

 ![Photos of the setup used to collect the sample data](doc/data_sample_setup.png)